aztfmod/terraform-azurerm-caf-activity-logs/README.md

 # Configures the Azure Activity Logs for a subscription

 Configures the Azure Activity Logs rention for a subscription into:
-1. Event Hub for short term and fast access.
+1. Event Hub for short term and fast access (optional).
 2. Storage account for long term retention.

 Reference the module to a specific version (recommended):